ronsos/CarND-Path-Planning-Project/README.md

 ### Trajectory Generation
 The trajectory generation algorithm I used is directly from the class walkthrough video.
 The basic idea is to use two points from the previous timestep (or estimate them if not yet populated) then add on additional points as needed to fill out the vector using a spline fit.
-The additional points to be use for the spline fit are based on the target lane, which may or may not be the same as the current lane, and are found at 30, 60, and 90 m intervals in Frenet space (and converted to XY):
+The additional points to be used for the spline fit are based on the target lane, which may or may not be the same as the current lane, and are found at 30, 60, and 90 m intervals in Frenet space (and converted to XY):

 `vector<double> next_mp0 = getXY(car_s+30, (2+4*lane), map_waypoints_s, map_waypoints_x, map_waypoints_y);`